Canx/NFI_Backtest/README.md

 # Backtesting Automation for NostalgiaForInfinity

 This project provides an automated solution to perform backtests for the **NostalgiaForInfinity** trading strategy using the `freqtrade` framework.
-The main script, `backtest.sh`, allows users to test different configurations and scenarios easily.
+The main scripts, `backtest.sh` and `analyze.sh`, allow users to test configurations and analyze results.

 ## Requirements